-All entities, including Partnerships, Companies or individuals must register with the VAT office to comply with the local Value Added Tax legislation of 1998.
+All entities, including Self-employed individuals, Partnerships and Companies must register with the VAT office to comply with the local Value Added Tax legislation of 1998.

 Even though you may already be VAT registered it is important that you verify whether you need to register again for the purpose of any new business venture.

 If the new business activity is in addition to other business activities carried out under an existing VAT number, the same number should be used for the new activity.
 However, the registered person must inform the Department of VAT in writing about the nature of the new business activity.
 If the new business activity will be carried out under a new Limited Liability Company, then a new registration is required.